APPENDIX - Fringe Spacing Geometry Module

 This module most directly constrains:

-• Emitter spec (partial): candidate frequency bands (conditional on geometry + propagation assumptions).
+• Emitter spec (geometry-constrained): candidate frequency bands (conditional on geometry + propagation assumptions).

 • Control/coherence: if boundaries are sharp, coherence/stability requirements must be consistent with propagation variability.